bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Today
+* Send Covered CA proof of citizenship
+* Transfer images to backdrops, resize
+    * fridge drawings
-* Dream backdrops
+    * serpents

+# Tomorrow
 * Accountant
-* Send Covered CA proof of citizenship
 * Intuition in Galants
     * The problem with indie rock is that it's an anti-science movement, which means it's beset by the same problems faced by all such movements: No matter how popular they get, to be opposed to science is to be opposed to reality, and this opposition to reality will eventually tear the movement apart.
 * Review and publish BYCombo
     * Two todos

 # Parents
-* JavaScript Cookie Clicker
+* Redo automator scripts

 # Monday
 * Stool sample